julian-molina/Documentation/_includes/data_mine/procedure-loop.md

 <!--------------------------------------------- CONTENT starts -->

+The data input is determined by the data dependencies declared at the level of the processes.
+The input is made available in the ```record``` object.

+You may use the statement ```record.current.propertyName``` to access the value of any of the properties in the input datasets for the current record.
+On the other hand ```record.previous.propertyName``` returns the value of the property in the previous record.

+The output must be stored in the ```variable``` object, which is made available to record properties under the record definition node.

-This is an example of a procedure loop code snippet, in particular, the code that calculates the Popular SMAs product of the Simple Moving Average (SMA) indicator.
+The following is an example of a procedure loop code snippet, in particular, the code that calculates the Popular SMAs product of the Simple Moving Average (SMA) indicator.

-{% include important.html content="Calculation procedures may only access data up to 48 hours in the past counting from the datetime of the record being processed.
+{% include important.html content="Procedures may only access data up to 48 hours in the past counting from the datetime of the record being processed.
 For that reason, the calculation of a moving average requires temporarily storing data in an array." %}

 ```js
 /* Loop Code. */